valk-lang/valk-legacy/README.md

 We plan to support x64 & arm64 on linux, macos and windows first.
 More will be added later.

-## How can it have faster/similar performance as Rust?

-Valk is only faster in the way it creates and manages objects, which most programs revolve around.
-Objects are created using pools.
-These pools are much faster than using malloc and free all the time (and use less memory).
-A GC always has some overhead, but the overall performance gain is much higher than the loss.
-Which results in Valk being faster than Rust sometimes.
-Note that our way of doing GC is very different than other languages.
-Each thread manages its own memory and we only trace when we absolutely have to.
-The other 9 out of 10 times we simply reset the pools with 1 line of code.
-This is something that's only possible (in a simple way) if your compiler was built based around this idea.
-And that is what Valk does. 👏

-Note: we dont have many tests yet to compare valk vs rust or other languages.
-These are just conclusions from the small amount of tests we have right now.
-Feel free to make your own and share them.

 ## Benchmarks

 <div align="center"><p>
     <img src="https://raw.githubusercontent.com/valk-lang/valk/master/misc/valk-bintree.png">
 </p>
-The binary object tree test revolves around creating large amount of objects in a tree structure and iterating over them.
+The binary object tree test revolves around creating large amount of objects in a tree structure, iterating over them and doing some calculations.
 </div>

 ---